-At this stage, it is not possible to accurately estimate the financial impact of COVID-19.
-Ongoing impact into 2021/22 is expected due to a potential reduction of the rate base of and income reductions due to the potential economic downturn.
-These factors would result in significant rates increase required for 2021/22 unless service cost savings are identified and additional intervention funding is available to the Council.
+It is difficult to accurately estimate the financial impact of COVID-19.
+Ongoing impact into 2021/22 is expected due to a potential reduction of the rate base and income reductions due to the potential economic downturn.
+The job retention scheme (furlough) is due to cease at the end of September 2021.
+These factors would result in a significant rates increase required for 2021/22 unless service cost savings are identified and additional intervention funding is available to the Council.